eliotjang/CSE_Java_Chatting_Programming/README.md

 - use URLConnection calss to read file header
 - description multicasting translation system

-## Basic grammer for writing Java Chatting Program
+## Basic grammer

-- Use several class like Socket & ServerSocket class.
+- Use several class like Socket & ServerSocket class to make Java Chatting Program